goFrendiAsgard/chimera-framework/README.md

 The user should be able to change the value of `x` and `f(x)` as needed.

-Suppose you are a `Node.Js` developer, and you mainly works with Javascript.
+Suppose you are a `Node.Js` developer, and you mainly work with Javascript.
 You know how to do most thing in `Javascript`, but you can't find any `npm` package that can solve `integral` problem as good as [Sympy](http://www.sympy.org/en/index.html) which is a `Python` package.

-You can learn Python in a day or two, but the deadline is tomorrow and you don't want to waste your time learning a new programming language *(__PS:__ This is just a simple use-case, in real life, I love `Python` and I will recommend you to try this awesome language, especially if you do a lot of machine-learning thing)*
+You can learn `Python` in a day or two, but the deadline is tomorrow and you don't want to waste your time learning a new programming language *(__PS:__ This is just a simple use-case, in real life, I love `Python` and I will recommend you to try this awesome language, especially if you do a lot of machine-learning thing)*

 Your program should contains at least two inputs:
 * `statement`: a string containing the mathematical formula of `f(x)`.